Lamer87/Space_Engineers_DLC_unlocker/README.md

 - ⚠️ ***Troubleshooting***:

   - If pasting the folder doesn't prompt you to replace files, you did something wrong:
-    Only the `"Content"` folder must be placed inside the game folder:
+    Only the chosen `"Content"` folder must be placed inside the game folder:
-    - the one **within** "DLC Unlocker" to unlock dlcs
+    - the one **within** "DLC Unlocker" to unlock dlcs or
-    - or the one **within** "Original backup" to restore default files
+    - the one **within** "Original backup" to restore default files

   - If the game hangs on "connecting" when joining a server:
     Seems to be a conflict between some server-mod and the unlocker, you can try another server or